shidhincr/shidhincr.github.com/source/_posts/2014-03-21-packetpubs-2000th-title-offer.markdown

 ## What is this all about ?

-Being a good customer of Packet Pub from long time, I did subscribe to their email service, so that I would be notified about the latest book releases, promotional offers..etc.
+Being a good customer of Packet Pub from long time, I subscribed to their email service, so that I would be notified about the latest book releases, promotional offers..etc.
 And today, I received an email about their 2000th title offer.
 I guess this is an exciting offer worth sharing through my blog.

 This was the content of the mail: